 A VOD is not about forgiveness or reconciliation.
 While forgiveness may occur, that decision is left to you, the victim/survivor.

-Offenders receive no special privileges for participating in a VOD.
+Inmates receive no special privileges for participating in a VOD.
 It does not impact their sentence, parole, or any other incarceration status.

 How it Works